Envoy API

 Actions

 The Envoy rate limiting actions associated with the Virtual Service or the individual routes allow you to specify how parts of the request are associated to rate limiting descriptor keys defined in the settings.
-Essentially, these actions tell Gloo Edge which rate limit counters to increment for a particular request.
+Essentially, these actions tell Gloo Gateway which rate limit counters to increment for a particular request.

 You can specify more than one rate limit action, and the request is throttled if any one of the actions triggers the rate limiting service to signal throttling, i.e., the rate limiting actions are effectively OR’d together.